Chugach Government Solutions Names President Laine Klein

 HVAC, a specialty sheet metal contractor, and AIS, a specialty building controls and refrigeration contractor, have established strong reputations in the Fairbanks and Anchorage communities.
 Both companies have demonstrated consistent growth and built solid relationships with key customers across the federal/state, military, energy, healthcare, and education industries.

-Gwen Welch, Vice President of Operations at CCH, said, “Both HVAC and AIS have spent the last two decades cultivating partnerships with customers and building exceptional teams guided by strong leadership.
+Gwen Welch, Senior Vice President of CCH, said, “Both HVAC and AIS have spent the last two decades cultivating partnerships with customers and building exceptional teams guided by strong leadership.
 I look forward to working with both companies to support their continued growth, while creating a stronger, more sustainable CCH.”

 In addition to driving growth opportunities, HVAC and AIS’s cultures and values closely align to Chugach’s – with a shared dedication to safety, integrity, and performance excellence.
 Chugach is committed to ensuring a smooth transition and building a collaborative, united team that is a hallmark of CCH companies.